-- 5.64.
+5.64.
 Design limits that are not to be exceeded in each plant state should be defined for reactor coolant system components.
-Parameters for which design limits should be defined include the following: - Pressure and temperature; - Maximum cooling rate and maximum heating rate for normal operation; - Maximum differential temperature ('Delta T max') between the hot leg and the pressurizer (for PWRs); - Maximum differential primary and secondary pressures ('Delta P max') (for PWRs); - Maximum reactor coolant system leak rate; - Maximum rate of leak from reactor coolant system to steam generator (for PWRs and PHWRs);
+Parameters for which design limits should be defined include the following:

-- Limits regarding the brittle fracture of the reactor pressure vessel (for PWRs); - Individual component parameters (e.g. Delta P for reactor coolant pump seals and T-seals).
+- Pressure and temperature; - Maximum cooling rate and maximum heating rate for normal operation; - Maximum differential temperature ('Delta T max') between the hot leg and the pressurizer (for PWRs); - Maximum differential primary and secondary pressures ('Delta P max') (for PWRs); - Maximum reactor coolant system leak rate; - Maximum reactor coolant systemsteam generator leak rate (for PWRs and PHWRs); - Limits regarding the brittle fracture of the reactor pressure vessel (for PWRs); - Individual component parameters (e.g. Delta P for reactor coolant pump seals and T-seals).

-The recommendations provided in NS-G-2.2 [16] should also be considered, as relevant.
+The recommendations provided in NS-G-2.2 [14] should also be considered, as relevant.